davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 </figure>

 Since we're trying to be systematic, we need a way to represent this process mathematically.
-As it turns out, there is a way to do this using linear algebra.
+As it turns out, there is a way to do this using vectors and matrices.

-### Linear Algebraic Approach
+### Using Vectors and Matrices

+From here on out, we're going to assume the reader has some familiarity with a number of concepts from linear algebra including the concepts of a **vector** and a **matrix**.
+Khan Academy has [a good course](https://www.khanacademy.org/math/linear-algebra) for anyone interested in doing some learning on these subjects.

 In linear algebra, we represent probabilistic state machines using **transition matrices**.
-A **transition matrix** is a matrix which encodes the vertices and edges in a graph, giving a probability or weight to each edge.
+A **transition matrix** is a matrix which represents the vertices and edges in a graph, giving a probability or weight to each edge.
 It is defined in terms of the **adjacency matrix** of a graph as well as the graph's **degree matrix**.

 A graph's adjacency matrix $A$ is defined as follows: